lunakittyyy/GripMonke/README.md

 | 2.x.x   | :white_check_mark: | Utilla, Computer Interface |
 | 1.x.x   | :x:                | Computer Interface         |

-## Quick note:
-I'm expecting some more cracks of this mod because of the release of the very, very slippery **Mountains** map!
-Please DM me about that if you see it (WowItsKaylie#8102).

 Usage: Simply install the mod, Computer Interface, and Utilla then go into a modded lobby.
 The mod will not work if you aren't in a modded lobby first.
 Enable and disable the mod from the Mod Status menu.